 Plan your perfect long weekend in Central Oregon with visits to 3 of the 7 “Wonders of Oregon” (and plenty of trips to the brewpubs!).

-Our favorite was our perfect long weekend in Central Oregon.
+Our favorite Oregon trip was our perfect long weekend in Central Oregon.

 When most people think of visiting Oregon, their mind goes straight to city of Portland.
 The good old City of Roses, aka Beervana, home to hippies, craft beer, and people wearing socks with sandals.

-Portland is an amazing city, and while it is dear to my heart, I have a serious crush on Central Oregon.
+Portland is an amazing city, but I have a serious crush on Central Oregon.

 Once you leave the Willamette Valley behind and drive over the Cascade Mountains, everything is completely different.